Using draft orders in B2B

 Click Create order.

-In Customer, select a B2B customer.
+In the Customer section, select a B2B customer.

 Select the company location that the order is for.